 While playing some sort of body-contact game, if we are pushed by a heavy but slow moving person, we begin to move.
 Similarly if a lighter person comes with higher velocity and pushes us we may face the same net effect and again begin to move.
 In physics, these effects can be well explained by a quantity called linear momentum (p).
 We will discuss this in details here.
-We will touch upon its definition, its relationship with Newton’s second law of motion and the Impulse Momentum Theorem.
+We will also touch upon the definition of momentum, its relationship with Newton’s second law of motion, definition of impulse and the Impulse Momentum Theorem.

 Definition of Momentum